 Students applying for the MS track who have graduated from Daemen University with a 4 year degree will be guaranteed an interview if they meet the minimum requirements.
 This does not guarantee admission.

-BS/MS and MS students who are verified as having lived in a Healthcare Provider Shortage Area in Primary Care or in a Medically Underserved Area through the age of 18 will be awarded preference.
+BS/MS and MS students who are verified as having lived in a Health Professional Shortage Area in Primary Care or in a Medically Underserved Area through the age of 18 will be awarded preference.

 BS/MS students who have demonstrated perseverance and/or hardship will be awarded preference.